The Basics

 - Second Round: This optional round invites participants to write and discuss their own questions, focusing on the most engaging topics decided by the group.

-- Moment of Truth: The final 5-10 minutes are for sharing key takeaways and feedback.
+- Moment of Truth: The final 5-10 minutes are for sharing key takeaways, feedback, or optionally declaring an intention for the week.

 While it is helpful to come with a question for "Round Two," it is not strictly required.
 Facilitators often provide blank paper and pens for you to write down a question on the spot, inspired by the earlier discussion.
 If you're stuck, you are welcome to use questions from our web app or card decks as a backup.
 (Note: For events where we only focus on preset questions or other areas, there is no need to submit a question.)

-When the group size exceeds our "magic number" (typically 7 people), we may utilize a specific "Breakout to Big Group" format to manage the crowd while maintaining intimacy such as the one below.
+When the group size exceeds our intimate setting (typically 7+ people), we utilize specific formats to manage the crowd while ensuring deep conversation is maintained.

-- 3. Round Two (The Reunion): All tables merge back into one large group.
-Teams present their chosen questions, and the room decides which topics to discuss collectively.
+- The Townhall Reunion: All tables merge back into one large group to present their chosen questions and discuss collectively.

 While we use a base structure with rounds of questions, we intentionally avoid rigid adherence.
 There's a strong emphasis on adapting to the group's vibe, with flexibility to skip rounds or introduce fun elements like the dice with meaningful challenges.
 This creates a comfortable atmosphere where participants feel free to engage authentically.